BASIC STEPS IN WRITING A LITERATURE PAPER

 B. Quote Accurately.
 If you are quoting indirectly (i.e., the author's exact words are not used), quotation marks are not necessary, but you must be sure to convey the author's ideas accurately, without distortion.
 If you use a phrase, sentence, or more in the author's own words, copy the quotation accurately, word for word, with punctuation and quotations marks placed properly.
 Consult a handbook, if necessary, for conventions involving placement of punctuation in relation to quotation marks, use of ellipsis dots (. . .) to indicate words omitted in direct quotations, and use of square brackets [ ] to insert something in your own words into a direct quotation.
 Quotations more than several lines long (which should be used rarely in short papers) must be indented and single-spaced, with no quotation marks.

 C. Introduce Quotations Smoothly.
 In short papers, try to keep each direct quotation to a phrase you can include in a sentence of your own.
 A quotation of any length must be introduced smoothly; don't just plunk it down in the middle of your discussion.
 You usually need to introduce it with a transitional phrase guiding the reader from your thoughts to those of your source.
 Repeat the title or author's name only when necessary to make the introduction clear and smooth.
+Don't refer to lines you quote as quotations, as if the author were quoting himself or herself.

 Example: As Melville indicates in "Bartleby the Scrivener," "Nothing so aggravates an earnest person as a passive resistance" (358).